 The Secrets to Chewy Pumpkin Oatmeal Cookies

 Blot the pumpkin.
 More moisture = cakier cookies.
 To prevent overly cakey cookies, blot some of the moisture out of the pumpkin.
-We know it sounds odd, but gently soaking liquid out of the pumpkin puree with a paper towel is a trick that works.
+I know it sounds odd, but gently soaking liquid out of the pumpkin puree with paper towels is a trick that works.
 Take a look at the difference below.

 Use a cookie scoop.
 I like to use a medium cookie scoop for this cookie dough.
 Why?
-This dough is a cross between cookie dough and cake batter and a cookie scoop makes things a little more manageable.
+This is a sticky dough, and a cookie scoop makes things a little more manageable.
 Once you scoop the dough, slightly flatten the tops of the dough mounds.
-The cookies don’t expand much but flattening them first encourages spreading, which helps seal in that chewy texture.
+The cookies donโt expand much but flattening them first encourages spreading, which helps seal in that chewy texture.
 Just like this:

 Overview: How to Make Brown Butter Pumpkin Oatmeal Cookies